-Herbal medicines are increasingly popular and many people believe botanical herbs are both harmless and extremely beneficial to support health conditions.
+Herbal colon cleansers are increasingly popular and many people believe botanical herbs are both harmless and extremely beneficial to support colon health conditions.
 In some cases, this is absolutely correct.
 Many herbs are healthful to the body.
 Unfortunately, some herbs are not.
-The National Institutes of Health National Library of Medicine has reported a number of dangerous, life threatening consequences that have resulted from taking laxatives containing herbal ingredients.
-Three common herbal laxative ingredients in particular, psyllium, cascaras sagrada, and senna, may present very serious health risks and major medical complications such as hepatitis and liver failure.
+The National Institutes of Health National Library of Medicine has reported a number of dangerous, life-threatening consequences that have resulted from taking laxatives containing herbal ingredients.
+Three common herbal colon cleanser and laxative ingredients, in particular, psyllium, cascaras sagrada, and senna, may present very serious health risks and major medical complications such as hepatitis and liver failure.

 Cascara sagrada, is an herbal stimulant laxative and, like senna, using it can lead to hepatitis.
 Multiple incidences have been reported of patients who developed serious hepatitis and liver failure after taking herbal products containing cascara sagrada.
 The Division of Gastroenterology at Texas Tech University's Health Science Center warns that the reason cascara sagrada has been linked to hepatitis is because it contains a compound called anthracene glycoside, which has long been known to cause hepatitis.

 Perhaps the most common herbal laxative ingredient is psyllium.
 Psyllium is the seed of plantago ovata and psyllium husk is the main component of bulk laxatives.
 When psyllium husk meets water, it swells up like a sponge and stimulates bowel contractions.
 However, studies and documented cases of emergency medical situations have shown that psyllium is NOT a harmless or benign ingredient.